dmarticus/dmarticus.github.io/_posts/2022-10-31-use-newtypes-for-typesafe-data-validation-with-aeson.md

     else Nothing
 ```

-Now, I can ensure that any instance of `RoutingNumber` types being used in the code will not exist if they don't obey the routing number constraints.
+Now, I can ensure that any instance of `RoutingNumber` types must obey the routing number constraints.
 Using this approach, I can take an API that sends a response body that looks like this:

 ```hs
 data BeneficiaryBankDetails = BeneficiaryBankDetails